The dreaded puppy teeth. Those unnervingly sharp little daggers hidden behind that adorable little face. Ouch!

 If your puppy starts nipping at you it’s important to quickly (but correctly) establish that this is not OK.

-For example, if you’re playing with your puppy and they nip at your hand, make a noise to indicate you’re hurt (even if you’re not) like “ow!” or “ouch!”
-Immediately stop playing and ignore your pup until they are no longer in a nipping or overly excited mood.
+For example, if you’re playing with your puppy and they nip at your hand, calmly make a neutral noise, like “oops,” and immediately stop playing and ignore your pup until they are no longer in a nipping or overly excited mood.
 Once they’ve settled, give them praise and a treat if you have one nearby.
 This will show your puppy that biting means playtime is over and will only resume when they’re calm.
 It shouldn’t take long for your puppy to figure out that it’s better to be calm and gentle so they can continue to play with you, the most awesome thing on the planet, as far as they’re concerned.

 You should take the same approach if your puppy starts gnawing or teething on you.
 Let them know it hurts and stop whatever you’re doing.
 For example, if they’re sitting in your lap and start chewing your fingers, exclaim “ouch!” and remove them from your lap.
 If they continue to chew, you can even get up and walk out of the room.
 Also be sure to reward them with praise and treats when they can sit with you and not use you as a human chew toy.